Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 8: And then lo & behold the next exercise a switch was ideal haha - compared to lesson 4 this was easy?

 Lesson 9: Looks like the help answers are way over-complicated.
 My solution almost looks too simple, but it passes!

+Lesson 10: so arguments is a keyword that literally replaces accessing the input parameters name. i rerally don't recall this being covered.
+I solved without revealing the answers. only to find some of the answers actually changed the input parametyer arr to ...arr, which i didnt know was allowed. i did google a fair bit but i got there and my solutiuon is almost verbatum answer 2.
+Sidenote - putting comments with ideas of how im going to tackle one of these in parts seems to help.

+Lesson 11: relatively simple switch and build an array and join to a string.
+Other more terse solutions existed but this was basically one of them.

+Lesson 12: Too bust at work with 2 missing from ofice, finally got back into this 2 days later!
+Seemed to get over inital confusion relatively quickly.
+Once i figured out how to make a fibonacci sequence i was aay, other soltutions a little differentbut mine fors too.
+Also first practical use of a do...while loop.